bruab/bruab.github.io/we-dont-know-shit.md

 And in your inbox, if you're open to that.

-Sign up 👇 to receive a couple We Don't Know Shit emails a month.
+Sign up 👇 to receive a weekly email about what I'm writing and researching.

 You'll get info on debunked research, and guidance on navigating the chaotic realm of truth (and what passes for it).

-{% include wedk-subscribe-form.html %}
+{% include newsletter-subscribe-form.html %}

 Cancel anytime.
 And I never look at unsubscribes, so you won't even hurt my feelings :)